Customer Concentration: The Silent Valuation Killer That MSP Founders Underestimate

 It's also the one factor where the downside isn't just a discount.
 It can reshape the entire deal.
 An MSP with thin margins but strong recurring revenue will still find buyers at lower multiples.
 An MSP with severe concentration will see its buyer pool shrink dramatically, the remaining offers shift heavily toward earnouts and escrows, and the competitive tension that drives premium pricing largely disappear.

-Under 10% from any single client.
-This is the clean zone.
-No red flags, no follow-up questions beyond basic due diligence.
-The buyer can model the loss of any single client without it materially impacting the investment thesis.
-Most institutional investors and acquirers prefer this profile, with the top five clients collectively representing less than 20-25% of total revenue.
+Under 10% from any single client is the clean zone: no red flags, no follow-up questions beyond basic diligence, because the buyer can model the loss of any single client without it materially changing the investment thesis.
+Most institutional acquirers prefer this profile, with the top five clients collectively under 20-25% of revenue.

-10-15% from a single client.
-Caution territory.
-Buyers will probe the relationship in detail: contract terms, tenure, service depth, switching costs.
-If the client is on a multi-year contract with auto-renewal and has been with you for a decade, the risk profile is very different from a client at 12% on month-to-month terms who arrived two years ago.
-Contract quality intersects directly with concentration risk.
-Both get evaluated together, not in isolation.
+At 10-15% from a single client, you're in caution territory.
+Buyers probe the relationship in detail: contract terms, tenure, service depth, switching costs.
+A client at 12% on a multi-year contract with auto-renewal that's been with you for a decade is a very different risk than a client at 12% on month-to-month terms who arrived two years ago.
+Contract quality and concentration get evaluated together, not in isolation.

-15-20% from a single client.
-Active concern.
-Buyers will often structure deal protections around this level of concentration.
-Expect earnout provisions tied to client retention, escrow holdbacks, or reduced upfront cash.
-The buyer is pricing in a meaningful probability that the client relationship changes post-acquisition, and they want the seller to share that risk.
+At 15-20%, it's an active concern, and buyers will often structure deal protections around it: earnout provisions tied to client retention, escrow holdbacks, or reduced upfront cash.
+The buyer is pricing in a real probability that the relationship changes post-acquisition, and they want you to share that risk.

-Above 20% from a single client.
-Deal-threatening territory.
-M&A advisory data consistently shows that transaction valuations can be reduced 20-35% when customer concentration is present at this level, and the number of potential buyers shrinks significantly, reducing the competitive dynamics that drive premium pricing.
-Some PE firms have hard cutoffs.
-If a single client exceeds 20-25% of revenue, they won't proceed to diligence regardless of how strong everything else looks.
+Above 20% from a single client is deal-threatening.
+M&A advisory data consistently shows transaction values reduced 20-35% at this level, the buyer pool shrinks, and the competitive dynamics that drive premium pricing fade.
+Some PE firms have hard cutoffs: if a single client exceeds 20-25% of revenue, they won't proceed to diligence regardless of how strong everything else looks.

-Top 3 clients above 25-30% collectively.
-Even if no single client is a red flag, the aggregate matters.
-Three clients at 10% each is a very different risk profile than 30 clients at 1% each.
-Buyers evaluate both individual and aggregate concentration, and industry data suggests the top three clients exceeding 25% of revenue can reduce valuations by 10-30%.
+And even when no single client is a red flag, the top three above 25-30% collectively still matters.
+Three clients at 10% each is a very different risk than 30 clients at 1% each, so buyers evaluate both individual and aggregate concentration.
+Industry data suggests a top three above 25% of revenue can reduce valuations by 10-30%.

 Consider two MSPs, both generating $6M in revenue with $1.2M EBITDA and similar financial profiles.

 MSP A has 85 clients.
-The largest represents 8% of revenue.
-The top five represent 22% collectively.
-Revenue is distributed across healthcare, professional services, and manufacturing verticals.
-No single industry exceeds 35% of the client base.
-Contract mix: 65% multi-year, 35% month-to-month.
+The largest is 8% of revenue, the top five are 22% collectively, and revenue is spread across healthcare, professional services, and manufacturing, with no single industry above 35% of the client base.
+The contract mix is 65% multi-year, 35% month-to-month.

 MSP B has 40 clients.
-The largest represents 24% of revenue ($1.44M annually).
-The top three represent 48% collectively.
-Revenue is concentrated in manufacturing.
-Contract mix: 40% multi-year, 60% month-to-month, with the largest client on a month-to-month arrangement.
+The largest is 24% of revenue ($1.44M annually), the top three are 48% collectively, and revenue is concentrated in manufacturing.
+The contract mix is 40% multi-year, 60% month-to-month, with the largest client on a month-to-month arrangement.

 MSP A enters a competitive process.
-Multiple PE-backed platforms engage.
-The business checks every box: diversified revenue, strong contract structure, low concentration risk.
+Multiple PE-backed platforms engage, because the business checks every box: diversified revenue, strong contract structure, low concentration risk.
 In the $1M-$2M EBITDA tier, well-positioned businesses with competitive processes can push toward the upper end of the 7-8x range.
-Call it 8x on $1.2M: approximately $9.6M in enterprise value.
+Call it 8x on $1.2M, roughly $9.6M in enterprise value.

 MSP B enters the same market.
-The 24% concentration from a single client on month-to-month terms is immediately flagged.
+The 24% concentration from a single client on month-to-month terms is flagged immediately.
 Two of the four interested buyers drop out during preliminary diligence.
 The remaining two structure offers with earnout components tied to retaining the top client for 18-24 months post-close.
-The effective upfront multiple drops to 5x with earnout potential to 6x if the client stays.
+The effective upfront multiple drops to 5x, with earnout potential to 6x if the client stays.
 On $1.2M EBITDA, that's $6M upfront versus $9.6M for MSP A.

 The Hidden Concentration Risks Buyers Catch

-Geographic concentration: more nuanced than other types.
-Unlike client or industry concentration, geographic density can actually be a strength in MSP M&A. A PE platform with no presence in Texas actively wants the dominant MSP in Dallas.
-That's a gap-fill acquisition, and they'll pay for it.
+Geographic concentration is more nuanced than other types.
+Unlike client or industry concentration, geographic density can be a strength in MSP M&A. A PE platform with no presence in Texas actively wants the dominant MSP in Dallas; that's a gap-fill acquisition, and they'll pay for it.
 Regional density also drives operational efficiency: shorter response times, local brand recognition, stronger referral networks.
-The risk side is real but narrower than founders might expect.
-It shows up when the MSP's entire client base depends on a single employer, a single industry cluster, or a regional economy that faces structural headwinds.
+The risk side is real but narrower than founders expect, showing up when the entire client base depends on a single employer, a single industry cluster, or a regional economy facing structural headwinds.
 An MSP with 80 clients across diverse industries in the Denver metro is well-positioned.
 An MSP with 80 clients in one metro where 60% work in the same supply chain is not.
-Most buyers evaluate geographic footprint as a strategic fit question rather than a pure risk factor.
+Most buyers treat geographic footprint as a strategic-fit question rather than a pure risk factor.

-Revenue type concentration within a client.
+Revenue-type concentration within a client.
 Your largest client might be 12% of total revenue, which sounds manageable.
-But if that client represents 35% of your managed services revenue (the recurring, high-retention stream buyers value most), the loss is disproportionate to the headline number.
+But if that client is 35% of your managed services revenue, the recurring, high-retention stream buyers value most, the loss is disproportionate to the headline number.
 Buyers decompose concentration by revenue type, not just total revenue.

 Decision-maker concentration.
 This one surprises founders.
-Your client relationship might be with a single IT director or CFO.
+Your relationship might run through a single IT director or CFO.
 If that person leaves, retires, or gets replaced by someone with a different vendor preference, the contract is at risk regardless of its terms.
-PE firms that have been burned by this ask specifically about relationship depth: how many people at the client interact with your team?
-Is the relationship institutional or personal?
+PE firms that have been burned by this ask specifically about relationship depth: how many people at the client interact with your team, and is the relationship institutional or personal?

 The economics reinforce the pattern.
 Expanding an existing client is dramatically cheaper than acquiring a new one.
-Upselling security services, adding cloud management, or supporting a new office location requires no sales cycle, no proof of concept, no competitive evaluation.
-The revenue shows up faster and with higher margins.
+Upselling security services, adding cloud management, or supporting a new office requires no sales cycle, no proof of concept, no competitive evaluation, and the revenue shows up faster and at higher margins.
 From an operational standpoint, deepening existing relationships is the right move.
 From a valuation standpoint, it creates the exact risk buyers discount.

 If you're considering an exit in the next one to two years and your concentration numbers don't look clean, here's the framework for addressing it.

-Step 1: Run the actual numbers.
-Calculate each client's percentage of total revenue.
-Do it for the trailing twelve months, not just the current month.
-Then calculate the top 3, top 5, and top 10 as a percentage of total.
-Many founders are surprised by the results because they haven't looked at the data this way before.
-Also segment by industry, geography, and contract type.
-The goal is to see your business the way a buyer's diligence team will see it.
+Run the actual numbers.
+Calculate each client's percentage of total revenue on a trailing-twelve-month basis, not just the current month, then calculate the top 3, top 5, and top 10 as a percentage of total.
+Many founders are surprised, because they've never looked at the data this way.
+Segment by industry, geography, and contract type too.
+The goal is to see your business the way a buyer's diligence team will.

-Step 2: Assess timeline versus severity.
+Assess timeline versus severity.
 If your largest client is 12% and trending down because you're growing the rest of the base faster, time may solve the problem on its own.
 If your largest client is 25% and growing, you need active intervention.
-The answer isn't to slow-grow your best client — no buyer wants to hear you sandbagged your strongest relationship.
-The answer is to match or exceed that growth with new client acquisition so the concentration percentage improves even as the concentrated account continues expanding.
+The answer isn't to slow-grow your best client, no buyer wants to hear you sandbagged your strongest relationship.
+The answer is to match or beat that growth with new client acquisition so the concentration percentage improves even as the concentrated account keeps expanding.

-Step 3: Accelerate new logo acquisition.
+Accelerate new logo acquisition.
 This is the only real fix.
-Every net-new client you add dilutes the concentration percentage.
-If your current sales motion produces five new clients per quarter, figure out what it takes to produce eight.
-That might mean investing in marketing, hiring a sales resource, or activating referral channels through CPAs and attorneys who advise business owners in your target segments.
+Every net-new client dilutes the concentration percentage.
+If your current motion produces five new clients a quarter, figure out what it takes to produce eight, whether that's investing in marketing, hiring a sales resource, or activating referral channels through CPAs and attorneys who advise business owners in your target segments.
 The math is simple: if your top client is 20% of $5M revenue, adding $1M in new client revenue drops them to roughly 17%.
-Each increment improves the picture, but it takes time.
+Each increment helps, but it takes time.

-Step 4: Strengthen contracts on concentrated accounts.
+Strengthen contracts on concentrated accounts.
 You can't fix concentration with contracts alone, but you can change the risk profile.
-A client at 18% on a three-year contract with auto-renewal and defined SLAs presents a materially different picture than the same client at 18% on month-to-month terms.
+A client at 18% on a three-year contract with auto-renewal and defined SLAs is a materially different picture than the same client at 18% month-to-month.
 Buyers still see the concentration, but they can underwrite the near-term revenue with more confidence.

-Step 5: Build institutional relationships, not personal ones.
-Ensure your team has multiple touchpoints at every major client.
-If the founder is the primary relationship holder for the top five clients, the buyer sees both customer concentration and key-person dependency in the same business.
-That's a compound risk that gets priced aggressively.
-Transition relationships to account managers and service delivery leads so the client's experience is tied to your organization, not to you personally.
+Build institutional relationships, not personal ones.
+Make sure your team has multiple touchpoints at every major client.
+If you're the primary relationship holder for the top five, the buyer sees customer concentration and key-person dependency in the same business, a compound risk that gets priced aggressively.
+Move relationships to account managers and service delivery leads so the client's experience is tied to your organization, not to you.

-Step 6: Document the trend.
-Buyers are sophisticated enough to evaluate trajectory, not just current state.
-If your top client was 28% of revenue 18 months ago and is now 19% because you've been deliberately growing the rest of the base, that story resonates during diligence.
-Show the work.
-Bring the trailing data that demonstrates deliberate diversification.
+Document the trend.
+Buyers evaluate trajectory, not just current state.
+If your top client was 28% of revenue 18 months ago and is now 19% because you've deliberately grown the rest of the base, that story resonates in diligence.
+Bring the trailing data that shows the deliberate diversification.
 A founder who walks in with a concentration slide showing improving trends signals operational maturity.
-One who gets surprised by the question during diligence signals the opposite.
+One who gets surprised by the question signals the opposite.

 The Uncomfortable Truth About Timing